ryan-thomas32/megr2157-portfolio/docs/assignments/A05/index.md

 <img width="2208" height="2808" alt="CamScanner 9-24-26 06 14n" src="https://github.com/user-attachments/assets/60af7f20-1819-4450-ba6d-0fdce86369af" />

 ### .730" Hole Callout:
 Based on these specifications, which require a running sliding fit for feature A, I have assumed that an RC6 fit is adequate for the job at hand.
-An RC6 fit dictates that the .730" diameter hole of the linkage must lie within a tolerance of +.002", -.000".
+An RC6 fit dictates that the .730" diameter hole of the linkage must lie within a tolerance of +.002" to -.000".
 Feature A, which interfaces with this hole, must be .730" and lie within a tolerance of −.0016" to −.0028" (.7272"–.7284").
 This provides a clearance of 0.0016" to 0.0048".
 The RC6 hole can be manufactured by reaming.

 <img width="1097" height="468" alt="image" src="https://github.com/user-attachments/assets/484d755f-6051-47c1-91a8-bf79da50511a" />
  Machinery's Handbook pg.
 654

 ### 1.000" Hole Callout
 Based on these specifications, which require a light assembly pressure fit for feature A, I have assumed that an FN1 (light drive) fit is adequate for the job at hand.
 An FN1 fit dictates that the 1.000" diameter hole of the linkage must lie within a tolerance of +.0005", −.000" (1.0000"–1.0005").
 Feature A, which interfaces with this hole, must be 1.000" and lie within a tolerance of +.0008" to +.0012" (1.0008"–1.0012").
 This provides an interference of 0.0003" to 0.0012".
 The FN1 hole is an H6 tolerance, so it requires precision reaming.

  <img width="525" height="40" alt="image" src="https://github.com/user-attachments/assets/6fa00427-0cb9-44f8-b913-2904b5d9f626" />
   Machinery's Handbook pg.
 658

-## Decide

 ## Communicate

+This Assignment took me around 8 hours from start to finish.